tim2000s/Boost_AAPS_3.2/README.md

 *Start and end times:* Allow you to choose when this function is active.
 *Disable with COB:* Disables Night Mode if there are COB.
 **Disable with low temporary target:* If a low temp target has been set, SMBs can be enabled.

+**Boost start and end times**

+The start and end times ahve been adapted and now use a 24 hour clock.
+You will need to format this in an hh:mm format, and its possible that in some cases, if you dont change what youve updated from, Boost will crash.

+The end time can now run over midnight, so you can set a start time of 07:00 and an end time of 02:00.

 ***Boost***